jneurock/viking-base/README.md

 Viking Base is an opinionated package intended to provide a solid starting point for building web applications.
-The package consists of several key components: Ember.js, Handlebars.js, Foundation and Gulp.
+The package consists of several key components: Ember.js, Handlebars.js, Foundation and gulp.
 Viking Base leans on Bower to manage dependencies and gulp to build while providing a simple scaffolding script.

 Currently, the package consists of: